zumasys/docs/site/rover/release-notes/web/1-7-0/README.md

   - Part unit of measure is now properly displayed on the shopping cart view.
 - **Tickets & Time**
   - Resolves an issue where total hours failed to populate in some situations.
+- **Sales**
+  - Resolves an issue with incorrect customer name appearing when opening Order, Opportunities, or Quotes dialog
+  - Resolves an issue with customer filter not resetting when switching between sales module and customer module.

 <PageFooter />